 educational disadvantage - means that the acquisition of knowledge or skills by a student has been inhibited by: the social environment from which the student comes; or the extent of financial resources which have been available to the student; or a diagnosed physical or mental impairment; or limited English proficiency where English is not the common language of communication in the home environment (Students in this group must still demonstrate an aptitude to read and write in English at a level necessary to satisfactorily study at undergraduate level); or any other circumstance not listed above, which is claimed by the student to be an inhibiting factor, and is agreed by the College.

-The College will endeavour to make admissions accessible to a diversity of students who demonstrate potential for success in tertiary study.
-Special consideration will be given to applicants who have been disadvantaged in their education but who exhibit good academic potential.
+The College will endeavour to make admissions accessible to a diversity of students who demonstrate potential for success in further study.
+Special consideration will be given to applicants who have been disadvantaged in their education but who exhibit academic potential.

 Processes for the selection and admission of students shall be governed by the following principles: